alidehkhodaei/kotlin-cheat-sheet/README.md

     numbers.remove(3) // Removes the specified element from the set if it is present numbers.contains(1) //  Returns true if the set contains the specified element
 ```
+Please for more collections and detaile read doc.

 ## Class and Object <a name="class-and-object"></a>